OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 **Controls:**

 - See General controls
+- The below control(s), each marked with a # and a short name in capitals

 #### #RUNTIMEMODELINTEGRITY
 (runtime appsec).
 Run-time model integrity: apply traditional application security controls to protect the storage of model parameters (e.g. access control, checksums, encryption) A Trusted Execution Environment can help to protect model integrity.